 Culture, New Testament, Old Testament

 This is a challenging issue because our society brings with it cultural baggage which makes accurate interpretation of biblical texts on slavery difficult.
-We all are familiar with the African-American slave trade, and this is the kind of slavery that we envision taking place in the Bible.
+Those of us who live in the Americas and Europe are familiar with the African slave trade, and this is the kind of slavery that we envision taking place in the Bible.
+But there are some key differences between the Bible’s picture of slavery and what we often imagine.
+It is important to delve into some of the key components of ancient slavery.

 1. In the NT world, slavery was not at all based on race.